AdaCore/spark2014/docs/ug/gnatprove.rst

      Global => (In_Out => V),
      Depends => ((X, V) => (X, V));

-The generated flow dependencies are used in the analysis of callers, but
-|GNATprove| generates no warnings or check messages if the body of ``Add`` or
-``Swap`` have fewer flow dependencies.
-That's a difference between these contracts being present in the code or auto completed.

 Other flow dependencies with fewer dependencies between inputs and outputs would be compatible with the given data dependencies of ``Add`` and ``Swap``. |GNATprove| chooses the contracts with the most dependencies.
 Here,